The #1 question we get over, and over, and over again, is “how do I get more traffic to my site?”

 If you’re not familiar with them, link roundups are curated posts (or a "roundup”) of great blog content from the past week.
 The best part is roundups are found in almost every niche.

-For example, we could make an app for this post that’s a “Random Traffic Generation Idea Generator” to help you find ideas in this massive list :)
+For example, you could make an app for this post that’s a “Random Traffic Generation Idea Generator” to help you find ideas in this massive list :)

 You might have a product that people need quick access to when they’re on other sites, so making a browser extension that helps them use your product easier will not only increase retention, but also remind them of your site and help bring them back in the future.